minqiaowang/oracle-sharded-database/migrate-to-sdb/migrate-to-sdb.md

 ## **Step 3:** Migrate Data to the Sharded Tables

+Now, we will load data into sharded database using the dump file which created in the previous lab.

-Duplicated tables reside in the shard catalog, they are always loaded into the shard catalog database using any of available data loading utilities, or plain SQL.
+The duplicated tables reside in the shard catalog, they are always loaded into the shard catalog database using any of available data loading utilities, or plain SQL.

 For the sharded tables, you have two options.